wbbreslin/HazardRateTest/README.md

 [8,]  1.0000000           2        0.10
 ```
 The exact null distribution is not needed for sample sizes m>8 and n>8, as the normal approximation is sufficient beyond that point.
 It is not recommended to use this function for larger sample sizes due to the computation time required for it to run.

+---

+## Releases

+### v2.0 Computation Speed Update (9 Sept.
+2021)

+This update resolves the issue of computational complexity by counting the kernel sequence for the test statistics using combinatorics, rather than by brute force.

+For context, before this update, with samples of size n=100 and m=100, the code took about 2 minutes to run.
+With this update, for the same sample sizes, the run time is less than a second.
+However, the test still takes a decent amount of time to run for larger samples.
+For samples of size n=1,000 and m=1,000, the test took ~20 seconds to run.
+For n=2,000 and m=2,000, it took 2.5 minutes to run.

+Note that these times may vary based on the power of you computer.

+### v1.0 Initial Release (13 February 2021)